 By Dolly Howard

 A/B testing, otherwise known as split testing, is a method in which we can compare two variables to determine which one produces the best response from our visitors.
-By doing this, we are able to learn more about the behavior of our target audience to improve our messaging and bring in more traffic, and thus more conversions.
-According to HubSpot, testing landing pages can increase lead generation by 30-40% for B2B websites and 20-25% for eCommerce sites.
+By doing this, we are able to learn more about the behavior of our target audience to improve our messaging and bring in more traffic and, thus, more conversions.
+According to HubSpot, testing landing pages can increase lead generation by 30-40 percent for B2B websites and 20-25 percent for e-commerce sites.

 1. Why do A/B testing?

 If you’ve read any books about startups, you’ve probably heard the principle about failing your way to success or learning through failure.
 This rings true for just about most things in life—and marketing is no exception.